WeTransfer/wt-api-docs/source/includes/_authorization.md

 ---- | ---- | -----------
 `success` | Boolean | Successful request, or not.
 `token` | String | A JWT token valid for one year, if authorization succeeded

+The token returned here must be sent with subsequent requests.
+It is not recommended to share this token across clients - if your app is installed on a new device it should at the very least re-authorise on startup.